annaji-msft/apim-authorizations-dataplane/README.md

 az deployment group create --resource-group apim-rg --template-file swa-easytokens-master.template.json --parameters swa-easytokens-parameters.json --parameters ApimServiceName=test-apim --parameters SubscriptionId=159d7683-f4a0-4b15-8ecc-8542203d3c54 --parameters ResourceGroupId=apim-rg --parameters ServiceId=test-apim --parameters ARMAPIVersion=2021-12-01-preview

+Turn on System Assigned Managed Identity for APIM and give it permissions as contributor to the API Management Service.

 After the above command succefully runs you can validate by using the .http file in test folder.
 This requires rest client vscode extension